Jona Senilagakali

-Jona Baravilala Senilagakali (8 November 1929 – 26 October 2011) was a Fijian medical doctor and diplomat who briefly served as Prime Minister of Fiji from December 2006 to January 2007.
-Subsequently, he was Minister for Health from 2007 to 2008.
+Jona Baravilala Senilagakali (8 November 1929 – 26 October 2011) was a Fijian medical doctor and diplomat who was briefly appointed as Prime Minister of Fiji following the 2006 Fijian coup d'état.
+Subsequently he was Minister for Health in the military regime from 2007 to 2008.

 Education

 Senilagakali was educated at Lau Provincial School and subsequently at Queen Victoria School on the main island of Viti Levu, where he studied from 1945 to 1950, when he enrolled in the Fiji School of Medicine.
 After graduating in 1954, he was employed in the health service from 1954 to 1963, serving such diverse locations as Lautoka and Levuka.
 In 1964, he took time out to study orthopedic surgery in Melbourne, Australia, and at the Vellore Christian Medical College Hospital in India.

 On his return to Fiji in 1968, he was employed as a consultant surgeon at Labasa hospital, before becoming a lecturer at his alma mater in 1970, a position he held for three years.
 From 1974 to 1978 he served as Director of Medical Services, and from 1978 to 1981 as Permanent Secretary for Health.
 He was President of the Fiji Medical Association from 1970 to 1974 and again beginning in 2005.
 He was also the "public member" of the disciplinary committee of the Fiji Law Society from 1998 to 2006.

 He was the president of the Fiji Medical Association, before becoming the medical doctor to the Republic of Fiji Military Forces.